Dimbreath/KuroshioAwakeningData/README.md

-# DarkBoomGPGameData
+# KuroshioAwakeningGameData
-Repository containing the game data for 黑潮：深海覺醒 (I don't know proper english name sorry.)
+Repository containing the game data for Kuroshio Awakening.